all-of-us/workbench/api/doc/domain-wide-delegation.md

 # Domain-wide delegation in AoU RW

-The All of Us backend uses a Google OAuth technique called `domain-wide delegation` in a few places to carry out administrative and maintenance tasks.
+The All of Us backend uses `domain-wide delegation of authority` in a few places to carry out administrative and maintenance tasks.

 ## Background